tkem/mopidy-mobile/README.rst

 make sure you have everything needed for Android development.
 Then, in addition to the commands above, run::

-  ionic platform add android
-  ionic build android
+  ionic cordova platform add android ionic cordova build android

 Please refer to the `Ionic CLI <http://ionicframework.com/docs/cli/>`_ documentation for further information on how to run the app on an